 Should I hire different contractors for each trade or one general contractor?

-For most Ottawa homeowners, hiring one licensed general contractor is the better choice - they coordinate all trades, handle permits, and take responsibility for the entire project under Ontario's construction laws.
+For most Ottawa homeowners, hiring one licensed general contractor is the better choice - they coordinate all trades, handle permits, and you have single-point accountability under Ontario's consumer protection laws.

 Why General Contractors Usually Win in Ottawa